kishan-rajoria/CPP/L0/Readme.md

 ### **✨ Key Takeaways**
 - **Setting up C++ in VS Code** ensures you have a streamlined development environment.
 - **Pseudocode** helps break down problems logically and is easy to translate into code.
-- **Flowcharts** visually represent your logic and are excellent for troubleshooting and communication.
+- **Flowcharts** visually represent your logic and are excellent for troubleshooting and communication.😊

-Let me know if you'd like me to add diagrams for flowcharts or any other refinements! 😊